stdware/qmsetup/README.md

 CMake Modules for QtMediate and other projects.

-**This project is independent from Qt and other 3rdparty libraries.** Due to the fact that it encompasses some tools that need to be compiled, it cannot be included as a subproject.
+**This project is independent from Qt and other 3rdparty libraries.** Due to the fact that it encompasses some tools that need to be compiled, it's not suggested to be included as a subproject.

 ## Features